 - 12- 24" pots to hold plants

-- Vegetable seedlings or seeds to start plants
+- Vegetable plants

-- Good quality Garden soil
+- Good quality garden soil made for pots

 - Organic material or compost